mthbernardes/vms/dnsserver/README.md

 - dns: `53->5353`

 ## Definition
-- Startup a server with unbound and dnsmasq.
+- Startup a server with unbound.
-- Configure `127.0.0.1` to `/etc/resolv.conf`.
+- Configure `127.0.0.1` to host `/etc/resolv.conf`.
-- Redirect traffic from `5353` to `53` using iptables.
+- Redirect host traffic from `5353` to `53` using iptables.

 ## Start
 `vagrant up`